When you buy through links on our site, we may earn an affiliate commission. Learn more

 The mSpy control panel showed a status that it’s syncing data.
 As expected, the initial sync took a few hours to pull the first batch of info.
 I made sure the iPhone was plugged in and connected to Wi-Fi (to trigger an iCloud backup).
 Eventually, the dashboard populated with the contact list and some iMessages.
 I could see iMessages content between this iPhone and others, which was great (these included some deleted iMessage threads, since iCloud had them).
 I also saw recent calls and SMS.

 However, I noticed some gaps: for example, WhatsApp and Snapchat sections were empty – because without a jailbreak, mSpy can’t grab those from an iPhone.
-Also, location updates were only as recent as the last iCloud backup – which in my case was maybe every 8 hours.
+Also, location updates were only as recent as the last iCloud backup – which in my case was maybe every eight hours.
 That means I didn’t get real-time location, more like periodic location snapshots.

 So, using mSpy on a non-jailbroken iPhone is definitely a ‘lite’ experience compared to Android.
 It’s fine if you mainly care about texts, calls, and maybe GPS history, but it’s not going to show you Facebook Messenger chats or Snapchat pictures. mSpy iPhone reviews often mention these limitations, which is why many parents prefer Android for comprehensive monitoring.